sage-code/maj/words.md

 Lola | baby sitter        | ingrijitoare
 Nana | grand mother       | bunica
 Sana | grand father       | bunicu
-Sata | Santa Claus        | mos Craciun
 Doda | nurse              | doctorita
 Duda | doctor             | doctor

+**Note:**

+1. Nouns representing leaving beings are starting with uppercase.
+2. Person names are written with all capital letters.

+* SANA     = Santa Claus
+* CHICAGO  = The city of Chicago
+* Maj      = Language Maj

 **verbs**

+Verbs can be terminated like nouns with "a".

+* Tata esta ferio.
+* Mama esta triso.

-Verns can be terminated like nouns with a, but verbs are composite with time information.
+Verbs can be composite with time information.

-* Tata esta-go ferio.
+* Tata esta-go curio.
-* Mama esta-go triso.
+* Mama esta-go icodo.

 **adjectives:**